 Since suspecting that our son was Autistic, I have been passionately researching about Autism.
-It became apparent to me very early on that understanding the autonomic nervous system was likely to be fundamental to understanding our son.
-In 2017 a specialist, independent OT helped us to think about the role of the nervous system in relation to William’s gross motor delay and his sensory modulation difficulties.
-Since then, my curiousity about the role of the autonomic nervous system in Autistic people, has led me to read some really interesting research and to then consider this, more specifically, in relation to Pathological Demand Avoidance.
+It became apparent to me very early on, that understanding the autonomic nervous system was likely to be fundamental to understanding our son.
+In 2017 a specialist, independent OT helped us to think about the role of the nervous system in relation to William’s gross motor ‘delay’ and his sensory modulation difficulties.
+Since then, my curiousity about the role of the autonomic nervous system has led me to read some really interesting research and to then consider this, more specifically, in relation to Pathological Demand Avoidance.

 “Demands” in the context of PDA can mean anything from showering, getting dressed, using a pencil, making a choice, to going somewhere or doing something of interest.
 We see in William that even the most innocuous of demands, direct and indirect can be challenging.